AccioScene: Compositional 3D Scene Generation via Graph Diffusion and Interaction-driven Critics: Experiments

-To assess our model, we compare its performance against InstructScene \cite{lin2024instructscene}, which learns common sense of indoor scenes using graph diffusion models, as well as ATISS \cite{paschalidou2021atiss}, an autoregressive model that sequentially generates unordered object sets; and DiffuScene \cite{tang2024diffuscene}, which treats scene attributes as continuous 2D matrices with a Gaussian diffusion model.
-For each of the three types of scenes - bedroom, living room and dining room - we report the same evaluation metrics used in InstructScene \cite{lin2024instructscene}.
+\textbf{Baseline.} To assess our model, we compare its performance against ATISS \cite{paschalidou2021atiss}, an auto-regressive model that sequentially generates unordered object sets; DiffuScene \cite{tang2024diffuscene}, which treats scene attributes as continuous 2D matrices with a Gaussian diffusion model; InstructScene \cite{lin2024instructscene}, which learns common sense of indoor scenes using graph diffusion models; and FreeScene \cite{bai2025freescene}, which employs a mixed graph diffusion process with constrained sampling.

+\textbf{Metric.} For each of the three types of scenes, bedroom, living room and dining room, we report the same evaluation metrics used in InstructScene \cite{lin2024instructscene}.
 These are instruction recall (iRecall), Fréchet Inception Distance (FID), FID-C which computes FID by CLIP features, Kernel Inception Distance (KID), and scene classification accuracy (SCA).
-To reflect the quality of constructed scene graphs, iRecall quantifies the fraction of $\textless$subject, relation, object$\textgreater$ triplets present in the prompt that are also present in the synthesized scenes, \ie the higher the metric the more the information provided by the prompt is preserved in the scene.
-The FID, FID-C and KID scores, computed using the clean-fid library \cite{parmar2022aliased}, measure the similarity between the learned and real distributions of top-down renderings (at $256^2$ resolution), with lower scores indicating greater similarity.
-Finally, the SCA is obtained by fine-tuning an AlexNet \cite{krizhevsky2012imagenet}, pretrained on ImageNet \cite{deng2009imagenet}, to discriminate between ground truth and synthesized scenes, and hence the closest SCA is to $50\%$ accuracy, the better the synthesized scenes are.
-As claimed by a recent work \cite{jayasumana2024rethinking}, FID(-C) and KID suffer from the limitations of the underlying CLIP or Inception embeddings, which restrict their ability to represent rich and complex image content.
-Therefore, iRecall and SCA are considered as main evaluation metrics.
+To reflect the quality of constructed scene graphs, iRecall quantifies the fraction of \(\langle \text{subject}, \text{predicate}, \text{object} \rangle\) triplets present in the prompt that are also present in the synthesized scenes, i.e., the higher the metric the more the information provided by the prompt is preserved in the scene.
+FID, FID-C and KID scores, computed using the clean-fid library \cite{parmar2022aliased}, measure the similarity between the learned and real distributions of top-down renderings (at $256^2$ resolution), with lower scores indicating greater similarity.
+Finally, SCA is obtained by fine-tuning an AlexNet \cite{krizhevsky2012imagenet}, pretrained on ImageNet \cite{deng2009imagenet}, to discriminate between ground truth and synthesized scenes, and hence the closest SCA is to $50\%$ accuracy, the better the synthesized scenes are.